hehe-lmaoo/Tiktok-Share-Botter/README.md

 ### Please note

 I am not responsible for your actions using this script.
-YouTube Tutorial: https://www.youtube.com/watch?v=Y7batTtaBxg